 Furthermore, the fertilizer application needs to be light to avoid damaging the turf.
 A light application means ½ pound or less of actual nitrogen per 1000 square feet of lawn.

 To determine how much of any fertilizer to use to apply a set amount of nitrogen, multiply the number of pounds of nitrogen you want to apply by 100.
 Divide the result by the percentage of nitrogen in the product, as shown on the label.
 In a fertilizer analysis, the percentage of nitrogen is represented by the first number.
 In the above case, ½ times 100 equals 50.
 For a 5-5-25 fertilizer, for example, divide 5 into 50.
 The result, 10, is the number of pounds of 5-5-25 that contains ½ pound of actual nitrogen.

 Keep fallen leaves off the lawn, as this will reduce the turf's ability to photosynthesize for carbohydrate production.
-And lastly, raising the mowing height in late summer will not only promote deep rooting, but will leave more leaf tissue which will produce more carbohydrates.
+And lastly, raising the mowing height in late summer will not only promote deep rooting, but will leave longer leaf blades, which are capable of producing more carbohydrates.
 An increased height will additionally reduce weed seed germination in the fall before the turf goes dormant.
 For more information see HGIC 1205, Mowing Lawns.

 In summary, a lawn that has been well maintained through the summer is prepared for winter.
+So, it is important to test the soil annually to correctly fertilize and lime the lawn.
 If you are concerned, follow the recommendations above and submit a soil sample to your local Extension office.
 Among other helpful information, the report will include the potassium level of your soil.

 Page maintained by: Home & Garden Information Center